crystalowens/oreometer/README.md

 <img src="https://user-images.githubusercontent.com/96365229/163450658-34c8d7cf-3d79-4269-be05-68fd7128652a.png">
 </p>

-The full printed design has a two-part front clamp, two-part back clamp, two penny castles, a two-part base, a bolt, and a nut, assembled as shown.
+The fully-printed design has a two-part front clamp, two-part back clamp, two penny castles, a two-part base, a bolt, and a nut, assembled as shown.
 Additional items are rubber bands (we used Advantage Rubber Bands #64 with dimensions 3 1/2 x 1/4 in) and pennies (~2.5 g each) or dimes (~1 g each) to fill one of the penny castles.

 <p align="center">
 <img src="https://user-images.githubusercontent.com/96365229/163477439-c5f05c2f-9841-49a0-b49a-e639caa30c41.png">